acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 <api name="PageMod">
 @class
 A page-mod object.
-Once activated a page-mod will execute the supplied content scripts, and load any supplied stylesheets, in the context of any pages matching the pattern specified by the `include` property.
+Once created a page-mod will execute the supplied content scripts, and load any supplied stylesheets, in the context of any documents matching the pattern specified by the `include` property.

 <api name="PageMod">
 @constructor
 Creates a page-mod.
 @param options {object}
   Options for the page-mod.
-All these options are optional except for `include`.
+All these options are optional except for `include` (although if you don't supply any scripts or stylesheets, your page-mod won't be very useful).
   @prop include {string,array}
     A match pattern string or an array of match pattern strings.
-These define the pages to which the page-mod applies.
-At least one match pattern must be supplied: `include` is the only mandatory argument to the `PageMod` constructor.
+These define the documents to which the page-mod applies.
+At least one match pattern must be supplied.

     You can specify a URL exactly: